 Despite the decreased time we spend commuting, it seems like we're all busier than ever!
 If it's starting to feel like there just aren't enough hours in a day, it might be time to delegate and elevate.
 Depending on where you are in your business journey, delegation can seem daunting.
 However, it's a vital tool for attorneys who want to keep growing their firms.
-On The Rankings Podcast, Andrew Finkelstein of Finkelstein & Partners let us know how he delegates and elevates:
+On Personal Injury Mastermind, Andrew Finkelstein of Finkelstein & Partners let us know how he delegates and elevates:

 "I micromanage my delegation.
 There are clear step-by-step processes, clear mutual understanding of what the expectations are and what is needed to be accomplished.
 Once we agree on that, I'm done."